 The perfect science enter for kids of all ages, With over 40,000 square feet of exhibit space and dozens of interactive activities for kids of all ages, it’s no wonder the Connecticut Science Center welcomed it’s three millionth visitor in October of 2018, less than ten years after opening!
 The museum is located in the heart of Hartford, two hours from both New York City and Boston and is easily accessible from major highways.

 Traveling with Kids:

-25 Things You Must DO at the Connecticut Science Center:
+25 Things to DO at the CT Science Center:

 1. The toddler set will LOVE the Kidspace exhibit with water features on the first floor.
 Its’ reserved for children under age seven.
 The center does a great job reserving space in almost every exhibit for younger children.
 There are smaller climbing structures, tables and chairs for table games, reading nooks, and stages for shows.
 Check for the full list of Kidspace here.

 2. Make a new stream pattern in Geologic Connecticut (6th floor)

 3. Dig for fossils (6th floor)